dineeek/ngx-google-translate-ui/README.md

 # ng-google-translate-ui

-An Angular UI for Google Translate（based on Cloud Translation API).
+An Angular Material UI for Google Translate（based on Cloud Translation API).

 # Feature